The EdComm Internship program aims to:

 - Each school will vary in their expectations.
 The school placement Supervisor will provide a timetable, dress code, school policy documents etc.

 - Any payment arrangement between Interns and schools is confidential between the two parties – EdComm have no knowledge of these arrangements.
-This should not be discussed between Interns as offers vary between schools – through from a non-paid to a paid position.
+This should not be discussed between Interns as offers vary between schools.